When you drive under the influence everyone knows what can happen, but did you know the same penalties stand for boating under the influence?

 "At .08 you are still legally drunk in a boat as you are in a car," he stated.

-Page 2 of 4 - Bryan Bendock, a sergeant for the Pa.
+Bryan Bendock, a sergeant for the Pa.
 Fish & Boat Commission said that this year, for the first time, the commission is in a co-op with PP&L that will "provide additional patrols on Lake Wallenpaupack this summer."
 This will occur mainly on the weekends.

 "It's a great benefit to preventing and apprehending persons under the influence on the lake," he stated.
 "The program can help enhance our limited resources that we at the commission have to patrol here.
 It's not just here in Lake Wallenpauack.
 We have issues in lakes, rivers and other parts too."